Jump to navigation

 Enrolling in the program designates the ACP as a participant’s legal agent for service of process.
 The ACP will accept service on behalf of a certified participant and forward the served documents via First Class mail.
 The Service of Process Fact Sheet provides additional information regarding service of process and ACP participants.

+Participants can be served by mail, addressed to them at their substitute address.
 Please clearly mark any envelopes containing documents to be served by mail with “Service of Process.”
 This will ensure that the ACP can properly notify the participant of their legal obligations and record that service was received.